 Phonics and Reading

-Guided reading is used throughout school to support children’s reading development.
+In KS1, Guided reading is used throughout school to support children’s reading development.
 Children read in small groups at least once a week with the teacher, sharing and discussing texts to develop specific reading skills.

 Collective Worship/Religious Education

 All children take part in a daily act of Collective Worship that is of a Christian nature.
 Collective worship promotes the school’s Christian Values.
 Provides an opportunity for worship as well as considering spiritual and moral issues and developing understanding and tolerance of other religions and beliefs.

 Throughout school, Religious Education is taught using the Leeds Diocesan Syllabus and the Wakefield Agreed Syllabus.
 Religious Education takes place within the classroom to develop children’s knowledge, understanding and awareness of Christianity and of other religions.
 The syllabuses draw upon the Understanding Christianity materials, which provide support for the teaching of Christianity in Religious Education.